WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ### Linear usage of continuations

 Continuations in this proposal are single-shot (aka linear), meaning that they must be invoked exactly once (though this is not statically enforced).
 A continuation can be invoked either by resuming it (with `resume`); by aborting it (with `resume_throw`); or by switching to it (with `switch`).
 Some applications such as backtracking, probabilistic programming, and process duplication exploit multi-shot continuations, but none of the critical use cases require multi-shot continuations.
 Nevertheless, it is natural to envisage a future iteration of this proposal that includes support for multi-shot continuations by way of a continuation clone instruction.

+### Memory management

+The current proposal does not require a general garbage collector as the linearity of continuations guarantees that there are no cycles in continuation objects.
+In theory, we could dispense with automated memory management altogether if we took seriously the idea that failure to use a continuation constitutes a bug in the producer.
+In practice, for most producers enforcing such a discipline is unrealistic and not something an engine can rely on anyway.
+To prevent space leaks, most engines will either need some form of automated memory management for unconsumed continuations a monotonic continuation allocation scheme.

+* Automated memory management: due to the acyclicity of continuations, a reference counting scheme is sufficient.
+* Monotonic continuation allocation: it is safe to use a continuation object as long as its underlying stack is alive.
+It is trivial to ensure a stack is alive by delaying deallocation until the program finishes.
+To avoid excessive use of memory, an engine can equip a stack with a revision counter, thus making it safe to repurpose the allocated stack for another continuation.

 ## Specification changes